 - Remote deploy.
 Set up one single backup plan and deploy it remotely to all your clients’ machines.

-Cloudberry Managed Backup service comes with 15-days free trial.
+CloudBerry Managed Backup Service comes with 15-day free trial.
 Sign up for free and test it right now!